How to care for your Cycad plants

-Generally speaking, cycads are not fussy about soil, so any general purpose compost, mixed with some John Innes #3 and perhaps some slow release fertiliser like Osmocote, would be a good basis for your plant to thrive.
+Generally speaking, cycads are not fussy about soil so any general purpose compost, mixed with some John Innes no.3 and perhaps some slow release fertiliser like Osmocote, would be a good basis for your plant to thrive.

 Where cycads are grown outdoors it is best to give them adequate protection against frost except in the very mildest locations.
-Tying up the leaves and wrapping with several layers of fleece and/or an old blanket are tried and tested methods.
+Tying up the leaves and wrapping with several layers of fleece and/or an old blanket is a tried and tested method.

 Similarly a wrapping of loft insulation with an outer covering of fleece is effective.
 Additional overhead cover of a ‘pop-up’ mini-greenhouse or cloche will improve the protection.

 Cycas revoluta is grown in many parts of Japan where the cold winters necessitate protection, and they have raised the construction of protection structures into an art form!

 Indoor cycads should be kept moist and never be allowed to dry out.
 During the summer you will be watering as much as twice a week to maintain the moisture levels, whereas during winter you should water very sparingly.